lusmoura/lusmoura/README.md

 ### Who am I?

 I'm Luísa Moura, a Computer Science Student at the University of São Paulo.
+Currently a Software Engineer at Cohere.
 I also worked as a Solutions Engineer and Software Engineer at Meta (former Facebook).

 I love to learn and to develop personal and professional projects.
 Here you can take a look at some of them =D